 Certain areas of the brain are activated when you’re having sex.
 It’s the same areas that are activated during rewarding situations such as eating chocolates.

 The mood-boosting effect of sex also has something to do with the surge of the hormones oxytocin and dopamine.
 Oxytocin is associated with the feelings of bonding and affection while dopamine is the hormone at play when you’re doing something pleasurable.
+While sex is great if you’re masturbating instead and you need something to help you along, a friend recommended shemalehdsex.

 It helps alleviate pain